Continuum limit of critical inhomogeneous random graphs: Description of limit objects

 equipped with the natural metric inherited from $l^2$.
 It was shown by Aldous in \cite{aldous1997brownian} that the excursions of $\bar{W}_{\kappa,\sigma}^\lambda$ from zero can be arranged in decreasing order of their lengths as

 where $\xi_{\kappa,\sigma}^\lambda(i)$ denotes the length of the $i$-th largest excursion, and further $\mvxi_{\kappa,\sigma}^\lambda \in \ldown$.

-Consider the critical Norros-Reittu model $\cG_n^{\nr}(\vw,\lambda)$ with connection probabilities as in \eqref{eqn:pij-def}.
+Consider the critical rank-one model $\cG_n^{\nr}(\vw,\lambda)$ with connection probabilities as in \eqref{eqn:pij-def}.
 Let $|\cC_n^{\sss(i)}(\lambda)|$ be the size of the $i$-th largest component, for $i \geq 1$.
-In \cite{SBVHJL10} the following was shown about the normalized component sizes under finite third moment assumptions on the weight sequence. \begin{thm}[\cite{SBVHJL10}] Fix $\lambda \in \bR$.
-Under Assumption \ref{ass:wt-seq} (a), (b) and (c), as $n \to \infty$, we have
+In \cite{SBVHJL10} the following was shown about the normalized component sizes under finite third-moment assumptions on the weight sequence: \begin{thm}[\cite{SBVHJL10}] Fix $\lambda \in \bR$.
+Under Assumption \ref{ass:wt-seq} (a), (b) and (c), as $n \to \infty$,

 where the weak convergence is with respect to the topology generated by the $l^2$ norm. \end{thm} \begin{rem} It was assumed in \cite{SBVHJL10} that $w_{\max}=o(n^{1/3})$ and that the empirical distribution $\frac{1}{n}\sum_{i=1}^n \delta_{w_i}$ converges in distribution to some limiting distribution $F$.
-This second assumption was not used in the proof of Theorem \ref{thm:comp-sizes-b-van} other than to assert that express the limit constants $\sigma_i$ in terms of moments of $W\sim F$ and thus can be removed as long as one has Assumptions \ref{ass:wt-seq} (a) and (b).
-We place stronger assumptions on $w_{\max}$ as in Assumption \ref{ass:wt-seq} (c). \end{rem} To ease notation, for the rest of this section we shall suppress dependence on $\sigma_1, \sigma_3$ and $\lambda$ and write the limiting component sizes as
+This second assumption was not used in the proof of Theorem \ref{thm:comp-sizes-b-van} other than to express the limit constants $\sigma_i$ in terms of moments of $W\sim F$ and thus can be removed as long as one has Assumptions \ref{ass:wt-seq} (a) and (b).
+We place stronger assumptions on $w_{\max}$ as in Assumption \ref{ass:wt-seq} (c). \end{rem} To ease notation, for the rest of this section we shall suppress the dependence on $\sigma_1, \sigma_3$ and $\lambda$ and write the limiting component sizes as

 Using Brownian scaling $\set{a^{-1/2}B(as): s\geq 0} \stackrel{d}{=} \set{B(s): s\geq 0}$ with $a = (\kappa/\sigma)^{2/3}$ implies that, for $s \geq 0$,

 Thus we have $\mvxi_{\kappa,\sigma}^\lambda \stackrel{d}{=} (\kappa/\sigma)^{2/3} \mvxi_{1,1}^{\lambda /\kappa^{2/3}\sigma^{1/3}}$.
 Therefore the limit object in Theorem \ref{thm:comp-sizes-b-van} satisfies